-Considering average industry profits the implications of a change of linking costs are however much less obvious.
-Several countervailing effects arise.
-For a given R&D network the direct effect of an increase of f is clearly negative.
-However an increase in f might lead to a reduction of the size of the dominant group, which leads, on the one hand, to an increase of marginal costs of some producers, but, on the other hand, reduces the total linking costs in the market.
-The next Proposition shows that these countervailing effects indeed imply that the relationship between linking costs and industry profits is similar to a U-shape.
+For a given R&D network the direct effect of an increase in f is clearly negative.
+However an increase in f might lead to a reduction of the size of the dominant group, which leads, on the one hand, to an increase in marginal costs of some producers, but, on the other hand, reduces the total linking costs in the market.
+The next Proposition shows that these countervailing effects indeed imply that the relationship between linking costs and industry profits is similar to a U-shape (see Figure 3(b)).